What are advanced dementia (EMI) care homes?

 An EMI unit is a separate dementia unit in a nursing home or a care home, specifically tailored to the needs of people with advanced dementia.

 • Staff are trained to support people with advanced dementia in an EMI care home or EMI nursing homes.
 This means they can handle dealing with the behavioural difficulties that someone with advanced dementia may exhibit.
-Staff have the skills to calm someone with this level of dementia if they are upset or agitated.

 • EMI units are secure, to keep residents safe and prevent them from wandering off.